U.S. marshals other nations, challenges OPEC+ with release of oil reserves | Headlines

 The administration of U.S. President Joe Biden announced on Tuesday it will release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan, and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for cruder.

 "It will take time, but before long you should see the price of the gas drop where you fill up your tank, and in the longer term, we will reduce our reliance on oil as we shift to clean energy," he said.
 Crude oil prices recently touched seven-year highs, and consumers are feeling the pain.
-Retail gasoline prices are up more than 60% in the last year, the fastest rate of increase since 2000, largely because people have returned to the roads as pandemic-induced restrictions have eased and demand has rebounded.
+Retail gasoline prices are up more than 60% in the last year, the fastest rate of increase since 2000, largely because people have returned to the roads as pandemic-induced restrictions have eased.

 Under the plan, the United States will release 50 million barrels, the equivalent of about two and a half days of U.S. demand.
 India, meanwhile, said it would release 5 million barrels, while Britain said it would allow the voluntary release of 1.5 million barrels of oil from privately held reserves.
 Japan will release "a few hundred thousand kilolitres" of oil from its national reserve, but the timing of the sale has not been decided, industry minister Koichi Hagiuda told reporters on Wednesday.

-Industry ministry officials said details were still being worked out.
-One kilolitre is about 6.3 barrels of oil.
-Earlier the Nikkei newspaper reported that Japan will release about 4.2 million barrels of oil, which is around 666,666 kilolitres, or about 1 or 2 days' worth of its demand.
-Details on the amount and timing of the release of oil from South Korea and China were not announced.
-Seoul said it would decide after discussions with the United States and other allies.
+Earlier the Nikkei newspaper reported that Japan will release about 4.2 million barrels of oil (666,666 kilolitres) or about 1 or 2 days' worth of its demand.
+A Japanese refining source said it has already bought oil for processing in February 2022.
+Seoul has said it would decide after discussions with the United States and other allies, but did not provide any details.

-The price of oil rebounded on Tuesday, after falling for several days as rumors of the plans made their way into the market.
-Some analysts also attributed the market's rebound to the lack of firm details out of China, though Reuters reported last week that the country has been working on such a release.
-Brent crude futures rose 3.3% on Tuesday to $82.31 a barrel.
+China, the world's largest crude importer, remains non-committal, though it has taken steps this year to cool price rises of other commodities in its domestic market.
+Beijing will release crude oil from its reserves according to its needs, a foreign ministry spokesman said on Wednesday.
+"As a result, the Biden administration will have to turn to China again.
+This is a direction that benefits everyone, but China clearly has the upper hand," the state-backed Global Times said in an editorial.

+Brent crude rose for a second day on Wednesday to $82.70 a barrel by 0908 GMT, after falling more than 10% for several days on concerns of more supplies from SPR releases.
+Goldman Sachs said the volume announced was "a drop in the ocean".
 It was the first time that the United States had coordinated such a move with some of the world's largest Asian oil consumers, officials said.

-OPEC+, which includes Saudi Arabia and other U.S. allies in the Gulf, as well as Russia, has rebuffed requests to pump more at its monthly meetings.
+OPEC+, which includes Saudi Arabia and other U.S. allies in the Gulf, as well as Russia, has rebuffed requests so far to pump more.
 It meets again on Dec.
 2 to discuss policy but has so far shown no indication it will change tack.
 The group has been struggling to meet existing targets under its agreement to gradually increase production by 400,000 barrels per day (bpd) each month - a pace Washington sees as too slow - and it remains worried that a resurgence of coronavirus cases could again drive down demand.

 Recent high oil prices have been caused by a sharp rebound in global demand, which cratered early in the pandemic in 2021, and analysts have said that releasing reserves may not be enough to curb further rises.
 "It's not large enough to bring down prices in a meaningful way and may even backfire if it prompts OPEC+ to slow the pace at which it is raising output," said Caroline Bain, chief commodities economist at Capital Economics Ltd.

-"Tapping the Strategic Petroleum Reserve will not fix the problem.
-We are experiencing higher prices because the administration and Democrats in Congress are waging a war on American energy," said Senator John Barrasso, the ranking Republican on the Senate energy committee.
+"Tapping the Strategic Petroleum Reserve will not fix the problem," said Senator John Barrasso, the ranking Republican on the Senate energy committee.
 The release from the U.S. Strategic Petroleum Reserve would be a combination of a loan and a sale to companies, U.S. officials said.
 The 32 million-barrel loan will take place over the next several months, while the administration would accelerate a sale of 18 million barrels already approved by Congress to raise funds for the budget.

 WARNING TO OPEC The effort by Washington to team up with major Asian economies to lower energy prices acts as a warning to OPEC and other big producers that they need to address concerns about high crude prices, up more than 50% so far this year.